pateljay15/SolutionFest/README.md

 For better experience of receiving real time mails plz use your real emails IDs to register in this application.

-Also we haven't push the code which send realtime notifications to  ngos about nearby places which needs to be cleaned and maintain well via email bcoz it will charge us as we are using AWS for sending emails.
+Also we haven't deploy the code to the server which send realtime notifications to  ngos about nearby places which needs to be cleaned and maintain well via email bcoz it will charge us as we are using AWS for sending emails.
 But you can see the code for the same in :